Yours for the Asking

-Yours for the Asking is a 1936 American comedy film film starring George Raft as a casino owner and Dolores Costello as the socialite he hires as hostess.
+Yours for the Asking is a 1936 American comedy film starring George Raft as a casino owner and Dolores Costello as the socialite he hires as hostess.
 The movie also features Ida Lupino and was directed by Alexander Hall.

 Plot

 Johnny Lamb runs a secret casino in Miami.
 He meets impoverished socialite Lucille Sutton and decides to open a casino at her mansion.
 His friends worry Lucille will ruin Johnny so they hire con artists Gertie Malloy and Dictionary McKinney to impersonate socialites to seduce Johnny.
 Johnny falls for Gertie and asks for Lucille's help in wooing her.